-Milestone 3.1: Establishment of Commercial Framework Milestone description Confirm the market opportunity and initial business case Achievement measures Completed market situation report - encompassing market dimensions, environment, dimensions, NZ customer needs, competition, product advantages and economic feasibility confirmed.
+Milestone description Confirm the market opportunity and initial business case Achievement measures Completed market situation report - encompassing market dimensions, environment, dimensions, NZ customer needs, competition, product advantages and economic feasibility confirmed.
 A Commercialisation Plan for each product is approved by the PGG.
 Start date 1 January 2019 End date 31 December 2020 (with minor updates in Year 4 for Sort Yard #2 and in Year 6 for Sort Yard #3) Links to other milestones Dependent on 1.1, 1.2, 1.6, 1.7 Contributes to 3.2